jramkiss/jramkiss.github.io/_posts/2020-05-08-beta-and-dirichlet-distributions.md

 summary: Quick notes on the Beta and Dirichlet distributions and their uses.
 No math.
 ---

-This post motivates the Beta and Dirichlet distributions by walking through examples and relationships to other distributions (Binomial and Multinomial).
+This post motivates the Beta and Dirichlet distributions using a simple example.
+It also relates the Beta and Dirichlet distributions to the Binomial and Multinomial.
 No math here.

 Throughout the post, we'll use probability distributions to model people's favourite color.
 The favourite color experiments start off very simple, then get more interesting as we introduce more flexible probability distributions.
-Then it briefly touches on how the Dirichlet distribution works.
+Then we briefly touch on how the Dirichlet distribution works.

 ## Binomial Distribution

 The Binomial distribution describes the number of successes in a binary task.
 It is parametized by the probability of success, $p$, and the number of times the task was completed, $n$.

 &nbsp;
 ### Example: Favourite Colour Blue

 Suppose we have an experiment where we ask $n$ random people **if their favourite color is blue**.
 The number of people whose favourite colour is blue, follows a Binomial distribution.
 The parameter $p$ being the probability of someone's favourite color being blue.
 Taking $p=0.5$ and $n=1000$, we can sample from this Binomial and each sample is a potential number of people whose favourite color is blue.

-&nbsp;
 <!-- binomial plot of samples -->
 <p align="center">
   <img src="/assets/binomial-samples.png" height="350">